sims-lab/CapCruncher/docs/installing.rst

     # Activate the CapCruncher conda environment
     conda activate cc

-    # Install the plotting dependencies
+    # Install the plotting dependencies if using the pip/conda install method.
     pip install capcruncher[plotting]

+    # Install the plotting dependencies if using the GitHub install method.
+    cd PATH_TO_CAPCRUNCHER_REPOSITORY_CLONE/
+    pip install .[plotting]